ptrandev/swift-encoder/README.md

 ## 1. Function

-The purpose of swift-ffmpeg is to simplify and automate the encoding of multiple video/audio.
+The purpose of swift-ffmpeg is to simplify and automate the encoding of multiple video files.
 Encoding options are easily accessable by editing the variables within the script.

 ___